nicklockwood/RequestUtils/README.md

 	URLQueryOptionUseArraySyntax

-Unlike the other options, which are mutually exclusive, `URLQueryOptionUseArraySyntax` can be combined with `URLQueryOptionUseArrays` or `URLQueryOptionAlwaysUseArrays` to affect output.
+Unlike the previous options, which are mutually exclusive, `URLQueryOptionUseArraySyntax` can be combined with `URLQueryOptionUseArrays` or `URLQueryOptionAlwaysUseArrays` to affect output.
 When generating a query string from a dictionary using `URLQueryWithParameters:options:`, setting this option means that any key with multiple value (or any key *period* if `URLQueryOptionAlwaysUseArrays` is used) will be suffixed with the "[]" syntax to indicate that it is part of a parameter array.

 Use of the "[]" key suffix is not an official part of the RFC 1808 URL specification, but it is an ad-hoc standard used by a number of popular web server platforms including PHP, and so it can be useful to be able to interpret and/or generate query strings in this format.
 By default, this option is disabled.

 `URLQueryOptionUseArraySyntax` has no effect when parsing query strings using the `URLQueryParameters:` method.

+    URLQueryOptionSortKeys

+The URLQueryOptionSortKeys option can be combined with any of the previous options.
+It is used when generating a query string to ensure that the keys in the resultant string will be outputed in a consistent order (alphabetical).
+This can be useful when performing unit tests, or cryptographic hashes on the resultant string, where you need to be able to depend on the order remaining consistent.

 Release Notes
 ---------------

+Version 1.1

+- Added URLQueryOptionSortKeys option
+- Now requires ARC

 Version 1.0.4